Image credit: AIC

 On the other hand, when proposing value-based contracts medical companies must consider the possibility at adjusting agreements quickly and adapting to unexpected changes in the environment such as patient volume and profile.
 If a certain goal of metric is no longer relevant for either the provider or company, then there is no point in keeping the focus on it.

 Which current agreements you have could be adapted to value-based contracts?
 If you consider volume-based discounts, which metrics could make providers perceive the value of your products?
-Visit the ValueConnected website or contact us if you want to explore these and many other aspects around Value-Based Healthcare.
+Contact us if you want to explore these and many other aspects around Value-Based Healthcare.